Today: Don’t let inferior elements of your personality gain a foothold – from the I Ching

 Today: I Ching

-Today: Strive to eradicate all evil – from the I Ching
+Today: Great power comes from your inner worth – from the I Ching

 Read the text from Richard Wilhelm's translation of the I Ching